Tuesday 6 February 2018

 Wine Globalization: Past and Prospective

 With three of Australia’s premier wine regions within an hour’s drive of Adelaide and perfectly timed to coincide with the late summer vintage, this workshop is in an ideal location.
 Issues covered include empirical analyses of causes or consequences of trends or cycles in wine production, consumption and trade in an increasingly globalised market.
 This workshop also serves as the official launch of two new books.
+Program.

 Contact: Professor Kym Anderson